aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] LF-A1
 >
-> `tinymorph`shall adopt a unified, non-intrusive, and uncluttered visual design.
+> `morph`shall adopt a unified, non-intrusive, and uncluttered visual design.

 Rationale: A consistent and non-intrusive design ensures brand recognition and provides a visually pleasing experience for users, fostering greater engagement and trust in the platform.
 This minimizes distractions to allow users in focusing more effectively on their creative tasks.

 > [!important] LF-A2
 >
-> `tinymorph` must implement a consistent design system across all user interfaces, involving standardized typography and color palette.
+> `morph` must implement a consistent design system across all user interfaces, involving standardized typography and color palette.

 Rationale: A consistent design system enhances user experience by ensuring visual coherence in typography and colors.
 This uniformity aids readability, reduces user distraction, and contributes to a seamless intuitive interface.